fconhkd/fconhkd/README.md

+### Hi there 👋

+My name is [Fabiano](https://github.com/fabianohkd/) and I'm a DevOps.
+I'm from Brazil, living in São José dos Campos and currently working at @GrupoCard.

 <!--

-My name is Fabiano and I'm a software developer/DevOps.
-I'm from Brazil, living in SJCampos and currently working at GrupoCard.

 **fabianohkd/fabianohkd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: